-Nothing compares to scrolling through listings until you find the one with the perfect raised garden beds and hardwood floors.
-When you schedule a walk-through with the realtor, you might find even more personalized touches that fit right into your life—like an already-installed doggy door.
-Then comes the less fun part: figuring out how to actually finance your home purchase.
+Nothing compares to scrolling through listings until you find the home with the perfect garden, garage, and floors.
+Then comes the less fun part: figuring out how to finance your home purchase.

-For most of us, financing a new home means taking out a mortgage, because we don’t have the cash on hand to buy property outright.
-A mortgage is a loan for the part of the house cost that isn’t covered with your down payment.
+For the vast majority of people, acquiring a new home means taking out a mortgage, a loan for the part of the house cost that isn’t covered by the down payment.

 Conventional Mortgages Explained

-A conventional loan with a fixed interest rate means the interest rate won’t change over the life of the loan.
-These types of loans are also called “fully amortized conventional loans.”
-With these fixed-rate conventional loans, your monthly principal and interest payment will stay the same each month, which means that you know what to expect as you pay off your mortgage.
+A conventional loan with a fixed interest rate is one in which the rate won’t change over the life of the loan.
+If you have a “fully amortized conventional loan,” your monthly principal and interest payment will stay the same each month.

 Conventional Home Loan Requirements